CIG-UCL/dtitk/addons/DPMqc/README.md

 This tool supports quality assessment of diffusion-derived parameter maps.

-# Problem
+# Description

-Image acquisition and processing artefacts can introduce bias to fitted diffusion parameters that are difficult to detect by conventional analysis of the model fit residuals.
-This tool produces summary measures of parameters in white matter ROIs, where the parameter has an expected value that is homogenous across subjects.
-Artefacts are often subject dependent and can therefore be identified by examining the outliers for each ROI.
-The parameter affected and direction of the outlier gives insight into the expected cause of the fitting problem, which is also incorporated into the report.
+Diffusion-derived parameter maps may be biased by image acquisition and processing artefacts.
+This tool produces summaries of parameter values in white matter ROIs, where their value is expected to be stable across subjects.
+Biases are often subject dependent and can therefore be identified by examining the outlying subjects for each ROI.

 # Prerequsites